n-cherkaoui/Resume-Rater/README.md

 # Purpose

 This C program reads data from two text files: Resume.txt and Keywords.txt.
-Then it searches the resume for the provided keywords and prints to console the number of keywords found.
+Then it searches the resume for the provided keywords and outputs the number of keywords found.

 # Example
   ## Resume.txt